remix-run/react-router/README.md

 #### Props

-**this.props.activeRoute** - The active child route handler.
+**this.props.activeRoute(extraProps)** - The active child route handler.
-Use it in your render method to render the child route.
+Use it in your render method to render the child route, passing in additional properties as needed.

 **this.props.params** - When a route has dynamic segments like `<Route path="users/:userId"/>` the dynamic values are available at